Suffolk County Council Early Years Funding

 Your child will no longer be eligible for the funded hours in the term after their fifth birthday.
 Children may continue to claim these funded hours whilst they are in Reception.

 We do not offer the extended 30 funded hours per week.
-Like other Independent schools, we are able and happy to run at a loss so that parents can access the 15 funded hours; however it would be untenable to extend this to 30 funded hours and maintain the quality of education on offer and the calibre and qualifications of our staff.
+Like other Independent schools, we are able to run at a loss so that parents can access the 15 funded hours; however it would be untenable to extend this to 30 funded hours and maintain the quality of education on offer and the calibre and qualifications of our staff.

 For each term, you may only claim the funded hours for the sessions your child attends during ‘Headcount Week’, which is usually the second week of each term.
 You are of course very welcome to increase your child’s sessions or to book your child in for additional sessions during the term, but you will not be able to claim the funded hours for these sessions.
 Any permanent increase in your child’s funded hours can be claimed at the beginning of the following term.

-If your child leaves Fairstead House and goes to another Nursery or childcare provider part way through the term, you will not be able to claim the funded hours at the new provider until the start of the next term.
+If your child leaves Fairstead House and goes to another Nursery or childcare provider in Suffolk part way through the term, you will not be able to claim the funded hours at the new provider until the start of the next term.

-If your child does not use all their funded hours at Fairstead House, they may be claimed at another childcare provider at the same time.
+If your child does not use all their funded hours at Fairstead House, the remainder may be claimed at another childcare provider at the same time.
 Please make this clear on the Claim Form so that we can ensure that the funding is correctly allocated to each provider and that the funded hours are not mistakenly over-claimed.

 Early in the term, a Claim Form (known as a PAF) will be sent to you.
 If your child has not claimed the funded hours at Fairstead House before, you will need to complete the relevant sections of the form and provide either your child’s passport or birth certificate as proof of their entitlement to the funded hours.
 If your child has changed their hours, you will also need to complete a new form although there will be no need to provide evidence of your child’s date of birth.
 If there is no change to your child’s hours, then you can sign the existing Claim Form.